estevsv/marmoreGranitoSite/README_en.md

-# Professional Portfolio - Marble and Granite
+Marble and Granite Dois Irmãos

-This project is a **responsive institutional website** created for the fictional company **"Dois Irmãos"**, aiming to showcase their marble and granite products and facilitate customer contact.
+This project is a **responsive institutional website** created for the company **"Dois Irmãos"**, aiming to showcase their marble and granite products and facilitate customer contact.

 ## 🔍 About the Project